The Twelve Wild Ducks

 All the brothers looked at one another.
 They sighed and sadly shook their heads.

-"Oh, do tell me, please!" said the Princess.
+"Oh, you must tell me, please!" said the Princess.
 "There is nothing else I'd rather do.
 Whatever it takes!"

-"...then this is it - You must pick thistledown, and then card it, spin it, and weave it into cloth.
+"...then this is it: You must pick thistledown, card it, spin it, and weave it into cloth.
 From the cloth you must make twelve shirts, one for each of us.
 But the entire time while you work on that, you must neither talk, nor laugh, nor weep.
 If you can do this, we will be set free!"

 "Where will I ever get enough thistledown for so many shirts?" asked the sister.